Apartments, Temporary Accommodation, and WIFI

 Watch out for housing scams.
 They especially target foreigners.

 Instead, before you leave for Spain, it’s a good idea to browse and familiarize yourself with key websites that will help you find an open listing.
 It can give you an idea of the average rates in your region.
 It’s also good to see what type of apartments you can expect.
 Make sure to plan your apartment around your commute.
 Check public transit options that get you to and from your assigned school.
+It’s also encouraged to shorten your commute if you can by living closer to your school.

 https://www.idealista.com/en/ – Highly recommended link.
 It is the most common method of finding a place in Spain.
 Browse apartments and check out the posted pictures and conditions.